Food Standards Australia New Zealand (FSANZ)

 What is not covered by the Code in New Zealand

 A number of areas are outside the scope of the joint system.
-These are covered under New Zealand food Standards and include:
+These are covered under New Zealand food safety legislation and include:

 - maximum residue limits (MRLs) for agricultural compounds in food